bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-get.md

 #### section_element

-Configuration of a specific field within a section
+Configuration of an individual field within a section

 #|
 || **Name**